MicrosoftDocs/powerquery-docs/powerquery-docs/add-custom-column.md

 # Add a custom column

-In Power Query, you can create your custom column using the Power Query M formula language.
-Power Query M formula language has a comprehensive function reference content set.
+If you need more flexibility for adding new columns than the ones provided out of the box in Power Query, then you can create your custom column using the Power Query M formula language putting a comprehensive function reference content set at your fingertips.

 Imagine that you have the following table with a set of columns.